-A two-step PPD skin test (2 separate injections and 2 readings, 1-3 weeks apart) is required in the first year of the program.
+A two-step PPD skin test (2 separate injections and 2 readings, 1-3 weeks apart) is required in the first year of the nursing program.

 Yearly renewal follows with one-step PPD (1 injection and 1 reading, 72-hours post-injection), OR QuantiFERON Gold Test or T-spot with lab report) is required.

-Any student with a positive PPD skin test or have a history of prior positive PPD results (indicating exposure to TB) must provide a copy of the positive PPD lab result, a clear chest x-ray and complete the DON Annual Health Screening Questionnaire (signed by the student's healthcare provider).
+Any student with a positive PPD skin test, or have a history of prior positive PPD results (indicating exposure to TB or from prior vaccination with a BCG vaccine) must provide a copy of the positive PPD lab result, a clear chest x-ray (expires every 4 years) and complete the DON Annual Health Screening Questionnaire (signed by the student's healthcare provider).